Mega Menu

 Quiet Spaces

-Located in Bristol SU Living Room 2 on the 4th floor of Senate House.
+The Senate House Sensory Room is located in Bristol SU Living Room 2 on the 4th floor.
 This room is accessible by U-Card only - access must be requested in advance by filling out the form on this webpage.